saahilraina3/Code-Snippets/README.md

 #Snippets

-This Rep is to push all the code as part of trying different concepts.
+This Rep is to push different Code Snippets as part of trying different concepts.